 - Results of the tests will be sent to you via e-mail.
 If you test positive, a TESTING 1-2-3 staff person will call you and help you find a clinic of your choice to get treated.

 Yes.
-It is common for some people to have STD and HIV and not be experiencing any symptoms (also called “asymptomatic.”)
-People who have a STD or HIV and are asymptomatic can still transmit it to others they have sex with.
+It is common for some people to have STIs, HIV, or Hepatitis C and not be experiencing any symptoms (also called “asymptomatic.”)
+People who have these diseases and are asymptomatic can still transmit it to others they have sex with.
 This is why it’s important for sexually active people to get tested at least once a year even if they don’t have any symptoms.

 Yes.
 This service is only for people who feel healthy and do not have any symptoms.
 If you do have any symptoms, such as a rash, sore on your genitals, or painful urination, you should see your medical provider or go to one of the participating clinics listed below.
 If you’ve been exposed to an STI, you should also talk to a medical provider.

 The clinical laboratory testing is NOT FREE.
 The laboratory testing requires insurance which will be billed.
 People can also pay out-of-pocket if they desire.
 If you do not have health insurance or cannot afford it, you can go to one of the participating clinics listed below, which all have financial assistance programs to help cover the cost.